 ECLs for accounts receivable are calculated using a provision matrix.
 Given the Group's decentralised structure the provision matrix is deployed for each operating entity's accounts receivable as follows: ECLs are calculated by applying a loss ratio to the aged balance of accounts receivable at each reporting date.
 The loss ratio is calculated according to the ageing/payment profile of sales by applying historic write-offs to the payment profile of the sales population.
 In instances where there was no evidence of historical write-offs, management used a proxy write-off.
 Accounts receivable balances have been grouped so that the ECL calculation is performed on groups of receivables with similar risk characteristics and ability to pay.
 Similarly, the sales population selected to determine the ageing/payment profile of the sales is representative of the entire population and in line with future payment expectations.
 The historic loss ratio is then adjusted for forward looking information to determine the ECL for the portfolio of accounts receivable at the reporting period to the extent that there is a strong correlation between the forward-looking information and the ECL.
 Due to the nature of the Group the applicable historic period and forward-looking information varies based on the relevant operating unit and the type of customer.

 The gross carrying amount of the financial asset is written off when the Group has no reasonable expectations of recovering a financial asset in its entirety or a portion thereof.
-However, financial assets that are written off could still be subject enforcement activities in order to comply with the Group's procedures of amounts due.
+However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's procedures in respect of amounts due.

 Financial assets included as part of other receivables are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.

-For banking advances made by Bidvest Bank Limited (the Bank) the measurement of ECLs is performed using a "three stage" model, as outlined in IFRS 9, based on changes in credit quality since initial recognition.
+For banking advances made by Bidvest Bank (the Bank) the measurement of ECLs is performed using a "three stage" model, as outlined in IFRS 9, based on changes in credit quality since initial recognition.

 The following methodologies were implemented, where ECLs are calculated using three main components; a probability of default (PD); a loss given default (LGD); and the exposure at default (EAD):